10 lessons I learned the hard way as a software engineer

 Action Item:

-Spend time with product managers or attend customer feedback sessions to understand user needs.
+Talk to product managers or join customer feedback sessions to learn user needs.

-Learn basic business concepts like ROI, KPIs, and customer personas to contextualize your work.
+Learn basics like ROI, KPIs, and customer personas to understand your work better.

 9. Efficiency is your superpower.